-JUDICIAL DISTRICT 30B: DETERMINING CONDITIONS OF PRETRIAL RELEASE
+JUDICIAL DISTRICT 2: DETERMINING CONDITIONS OF PRETRIAL RELEASE

-Pursuant to Judicial District 30B's Local Pretrial Release Policy, judicial officials must use the flowchart contained here, with accompanying footnotes and tables, when determining conditions of release in all cases except where the North Carolina General Statutes prescribe a different outcome or result.
+Pursuant to Judicial District 2's Local Pretrial Release Policy, judicial officials must use the flowchart contained here, with accompanying footnotes and tables, when determining conditions of release in all cases except where the North Carolina General Statutes or Local Policy prescribe a different process or result.

-What is the offense class of the charge?1 Misdemeanor or Class I-F felony Check any that apply: ☐ Defendant has insufficient ties to the community to assure Class ☐ Defendant has a recent history of FTAs3 A-E If no box is checked Defendant has a prior record of felony -a felony conviction; or -misdemeanor convictions within the last five years demonstrating a Recommendation: pattern of conduct4 Impose a written promise, custody $\hfill\square$ Charged offense was committed when Defendant was on pretrial release, or release for a related offenses or on supervised probation for any unsecured bond17 offense ☐ Charged offense involves domestic violence6 Deviations from the ☐ Charged offense is a felony & involves violence7 recommendation ☐ Charged offense is a felony & resulted in injury to a person8 are permissible ☐ Charged offense requires sex offender registration9 but must be documented ☐ Charged offense is a failure to register as a sex offender offense10 ☐ Charged offense is a drug trafficking offense11 ☐ Charged offense involves distribution of drugs12 \square Defendant is impaired such that immediate release is likely to cause harm to self/others/property13 ☐ Charged offense involved Defendant's use of a firearm or deadly weapon If any box is checked Make the statutory determination: Statute requires the judicial official to impose a written promise, custody release, or unsecured bond unless he/she determines that such release will not reasonably assure the appearance of the defendant as required; If no box is checked will pose a danger of injury to any person; or ☐ is likely to result in destruction of evidence, subornation of perjury, or intimidation of potential witnesses14 If any box is checked Recommendation: Impose a secured bond15 & record reasons for doing so16 Deviations from the recommendation are permissible but must be documented
+Class 3 Misdomeanor What is the offense Class 2-A1 Misdemeanor class of the or Class F-I felony charge?
+Check arry that apply: Defendant has insufficient ties to the community to assure appearance?
+Defendant has a history of FTAs Defendant has a prior record of -a felony conviction; or Class A-E -misdemeanor convictions within the last five years demonstrating a felony pattern of conduct^a Recommendation: impose a written Charged offense was committed when Defendant was on pretrial promise, custody release for a related offense or on supervised probation for any offense release, or Charged offense involves domestic violence6 unsecured bond?
+Charged offense is a felony & involves violence^r If no Deviations Charged offense is a felony & resulted in injury to a person box is from the checked Charged offense requires sex offender registration recommendation are permissible Charged offense is a failure to register as a sex offender offenseto but must be Charged offense is a drug trafficking offensen documented Charged offense involves distribution of drugs13 Charged offense is stalking or cyberstalking Charged offense is DWI and Defendant has at least 1 prior DWI conviction within the last 7 years Defendant is impaired such that immediate release is likely to cause harm to sals/others/property^{cs} Charged offense involved Defendant's use of a firearm or deadly weapon If any box is checked Make the statutory determination: Statute requires the judicial official to impose a written promise, custody release, or unsecured bond unless he/she determines that such release will not reasonably assure the appearance of the defendant as required; will pose a danger of injury to any person; or If no bax is checked is likely to result in destruction of evidence, subomation of perjury, or intimidation of potential witnessesst If any box is checked Recommendation: Impose a secured bond & record reasons for doing so Deviations from the recommendation are permissible but must be documented

-- If the matter is before a judge on the State's motion to increase conditions after the return of a habitual felon indictment, the judge should treat the offense at its "habitualized" offense Class level. - The mere fact that the Defendant is homeless and does not have a home address does not warrant checking this box; inquiry should be focused on the Defendant's connections to the community. - 3.
+- 1. If the matter is before a judge on the State's motion to increase conditions after the return of a habitual felon indictment, the judge should treat the offense at its "habitualized" offense Class level. - The mere fact that the Defendant is homeless and does not have a home address does not warrant checking this box; inquiry should be focused on the Defendant's connections to the community. - 3.
 FTAs within the last 2 years are most relevant. - 4.
 The pattern of conduct must relate to the present offense.
-For example: the current charge involves drug possession and the Defendant has 3 priors within the last 5 years for misdemeanor drug or drug paraphernalia possession. - 5.
-This factor covers situations where the Defendant continues to engage in the same type of conduct (e.g., repeat larceny) or an escalating course of conduct (e.g., the defendant is charged with injury to real property while on pretrial release for communicating threats to the property owner). - 6.
-An offense involves domestic violence when the relationship between the parties is one of the following: - o Current or former spouses - o Currently or formerly lived together as if married - o Currently or formerly in a dating relationship - o Have a child in common - o Parent (or one in parental role)/child - o Grandparent/grandchild - Current or former members of the same household
+For example: the current charge involves drug possession and the Defendant has 3 priors within the last 5 years for misdemeanor drug or drug paraphemalia possession. - 5.
+This factor covers situations where the Defendant continues to engage in the same type of conduct (e.g., repeat larceny) or an escalating course of conduct (e.g., the defendant is charged with injury to real property while on pretrial release for communicating threats to the property owner). - An offense involves domestic violence when the relationship between the parties is one of the following: - Current or former spouses - Currently or formerly lived together as if married - Currently or formerly in a dating relationship - o Have a child in common - o Parent (or one in parental role)/child - o Grandparent/grandchild - Current or former members of the same household